LatticeMage/LatticeMage.github.io/Knowledge/ACGN/Game/Game Classification/README.md

   * A kind of RPG but everything random,
   * Random map, random monster, random event, etx.
   * Progress is completely deleted immediately when die
-  * The First roguelike games are rogue?Åhack?Åmoria?Ålarn?Åomega
+  * The First roguelike games are rogue„ÄÅhack„ÄÅmoria„ÄÅlarn„ÄÅomega
   * Famous Roguelike games are angband, ADOM, TOME, Lunatic Dawn, ELONA
 * Roguelite:
   * everything random, but part of progress are remained when die